The Facial Ageing Process

 3. Your outer skin becomes thinner and wrinkly.

-Therefore, in order to reverse ageing with the aim of creating a more youthful look, there is no one-fits-all treatment.
+Therefore, in order to reverse ageing with the aim of creating a youthful look, there is no one-size-fits-all treatment.
 More often, we need a combination of treatments for optimal results.
 Additionally, what works for one may not work for another.
-My role as an aesthetic doctor is to examine your face to determine which combination of treatments works best for you.
+My role as a doctor with an interest in aesthetics is to examine your face to determine which combination of treatments works best for you.

 As we age, our face shape changes from an inverse triangle to an upright triangle due facial bone shrinkage, muscle and ligament laxity, fat migration and thinning of skin.

-Here are 5 treatments that can help improve an ageing and sagging appearance.
+Here are 5 treatments that can help improve ageing and sagging appearance.

 1. Fillers: As you age, your bone structures change and lose volume.
 Imagine a table with a fitted tablecloth.
 This represents your face in your youth.
 Now picture the table frame (i.e. your facial bone structure) shrinking, while the tablecloth (i.e. your skin) stays the same.
 Sagging will definitely occur!

 With filler injections, these empty spaces are filled to keep the skin taut.
 Fillers can also be introduced at parts of the face that are sunken such as the tear trough or nasolabial fold.
-Placing fillers in the right place can help to lift and restore volume, giving you a more youthful look.
+Placing fillers in the right place can help to lift and restore volume, giving you a youthful look.

 There are many different brands and types of fillers on the market with varying longevity and usage.
-It is important for you to find an experienced doctor to decide which one is suitable for you.
+It is important for you to find a doctor who’s familiar with handling the various fillers in the market today.
+This way the doctor will then be able to advise which filler is suitable for you.